#GFN19 Programme Committees

 Professor Marewa Glover has worked on reducing smoking-related harm for over 25 years.
 She has worked as a policy analyst, a coordinator of a national tobacco control programme, cessation trainer and, for over 17 years, as a researcher.
 She has chaired numerous committees and organisations including End Smoking NZ, an independent NGO that lobbied for a harm reduction approach even before electronic cigarettes were introduced.
 Marewa has over 100 publications reflecting her leadership and support of numerous studies.
 Her primary focus has been on reducing smoking during pregnancy and reducing smoking among Māori, the indigenous people of New Zealand.

 Kevin McGirr is Clinical Professor in the School of Nursing; has taught in schools of medicine, social work and public health and was a Fulbright Scholar in Pondicherry India, 2013-2014.
 He has over forty years experience in providing and managing behavioral health services; holds master’s degrees in public health, psychiatric nursing and ABD in public health.
 He has been involved in the training and development of harm reduction services and in particular utilizing Harm Reduction Tobacco interventions for persons with serious mental illness.
-He will present his recent qualitative investigation on the experience of tobacco interventions by persons with serious mental illness.

 Gregory Conley is the president of the American Vaping Association (AVA), a nonprofit organization that champions regulatory policies toward vapor products designed to maximize the effectiveness of vaping for quitting smoking.
 He is one of the most prominent defenders of vaping in the United States and has appeared on CNN, Fox News, and MSNBC.
 Mr. Conley is also an attorney and a consultant on vaping legislative and regulatory issues.
 He began working on vaping issues in 2010 after quitting smoking with a vapor product while in law school.
 He served as the pro bono legislative director for the Consumer Advocates for Smoke-Free Alternatives Association from 2011 to 2014.

+Cynthia Cabrera has been a key player in the vapor industry since 2011.
+A seasoned expert, she has focused on logistics, compliance, regulatory and legislative strategies to advance the benefits of tobacco harm reduction through the adoption of alternative nicotine products.
+As Founder and president of The Cating Group, Cynthia and her team provide functional consulting services, product rollout, and strategic partnerships.
+She is a frequent speaker on trends, product evolvement, distribution channels, and regulatory and legislative issues.
+Cynthia has presented for TMA, GTNF, GFN, FDLI, RRF, ECIG USA, the Morven Dialogues, and a wide variety of vapor shows and exhibits.
 Cynthia Cabrera is a seasoned expert in the vapor space,involved in the vapor industry since 2011.
 As Founder and president of The Cating Group, Cynthia and her team provide business-consulting services including compliance, manufacturing operations, restructuring, government affairs, and business development including new product rollout and strategic partnerships.
 She is a frequent speaker on trends, product evolvement, distribution channels, and regulatory and legislative issues.
 Cynthia has presented for The Tobacco Merchants Association (TMA), The Global Tobacco Nicotine Forum (GTNF), the Global Forum on Nicotine (GFN), The Food & Drug Law Institute (FDLI,), The Responsible Retailers Forum (RRF), ECIG USA, the Morven Dialogues and a wide variety of vapor shows and exhibits.

 Colin Mendelsohn is an Associate Professor at the School of Public Health and Community Medicine at the University of New South Wales, Sydney, Australia.
 He is a medical practitioner and tobacco treatment specialist working in private practice and is Chairman of the Australian Tobacco Harm Reduction Association.
 He is actively involved in raising awareness of the public health benefits of tobacco harm reduction and advocating for the legalisation of vaping in Australia.
 Colin is a member of the committee that develops the Australian national smoking cessation guidelines and is past Vice President of the Australian Association of Smoking Cessation Professionals.